cdli-gh/annodoc/index.md

 In this case, create multiple date relations with the respective root element.

+TODO: consolidate guidelines and data:
+- taglist recommends `appos` for `MN` (month name), with head being the day [this entails that *iti* is an epithet and annotated as `nmod` dependent]
+	- the examples above use `LOC` for dependencies within dates and `date` for the head element of a date
+- taglist recommends `appos` for the clause after MU
+	- examples have `ccomp`
+- check treatment in pre-annotation and annotation projection

 ### Complex numerals

 Complex numerals can include *la2* 'minus', morphologically analyzed as `NF.V.ABS/PT/F` (=`acl`) here.
 Note that the numeral following *la2* is formally an absolutive argument: this is `NU1 la2 NU2 (NU2 is hung out from NU1)`, so la2=NF.V.ABS=acl; NU2= nsubj:passive.